QualiSystems/devguide_source/_posts/2016-07-19-discovering-inventory-snmp.md

 function need to return lists of _AutoLoadResource_ and _AutoLoadAttribute_ objects.

 The following driver implements basic discovery using generic MIBs only and converts the result to the objects required by _get_inventory_.
-It can be used as a reference for creating similar procedures:
+To view the full source click the 'view' or 'raw' links above the code snippet.
+The code can be used as a reference for creating similar procedures:

 {% github_sample_ref /QualiSystems/devguide_examples/blob/master/snmp_example/snmp_generic_discovery/generic_snmp_discovery.py %}
 {% highlight python %}